The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Signed manifests appear to be the easiest and most intuitive way to accomplish this.
 Like GPG-signed packages, they ensure that Puppet manifests have come from an authenticated source.
 By verifying the signature on manifests coming from the server, clients may verify that packages have been approved by the organization owning the Puppet server.

-#1 Updated by Jeff Goldschrafe almost 7 years ago
+#1 Updated by Jeff Goldschrafe about 7 years ago

 This is definitely a much more difficult problem to solve than static packages, because all of the responses from the Puppet server are obviously not going to be the same and can’t just be signed with the key on a different server.
 But something like this is what I’m thinking: